Top 10 Tips for College Admissions Essays

 Tip #10: Pay Attention to Deadlines

-College admissions essays require a tremendous amount of work, as befits the significance of a university education.
+College admissions essays require a tremendous amount of work.
 As you work and rework the essay, pay attention to the admission deadlines and requirements.
 Every school has their own system for how and when to file your application.
 Do not assume that, because one school uses e-mails and PDFs, that another school does as well.

 The best way to stay organized through the college admissions process (and at the university when courses begin) is to rigorously maintain a calendar that includes: